CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 What to expect from reading this page

-In this page I will give provide a step-by-step description of how to create your own storyboards by using my own as an example.
+In this page I will provide a step-by-step description of how to create your own storyboards by using mine as an example.
 Regardless of the project you want to visualise -be it a film or a documentary, a television show, a theatrical production, an advertising campaign, or a play-by-play process (such as a sport's play sequence or the creation of a culinary dish), storyboarding will help you "picture" and improve the quality of your production.
 Now, before you continue reading, keep this in mind: storyboarding equals 'understanding'.
 It does so by providing knowledge, awareness and insight on any subject, action, or sequence of events.

 However, in storyboarding, in contrast to the written word, understanding is achieved through pictures -though descriptive text and symbols are sometimes used to further elaborate on an idea.
 The pictures can be line drawings, painted images, or photographs.
 They may even be a combination of all of the above.
 But if bringing understanding is the primary goal of storyboarding, doing so in a fast and expedient manner has to be your second highly desirable goal.
 Keep in mind that you will end up doing hundreds of individual panels, so the rendering method you chose to create your storyboards depends entirely on your own artistic skills.
 Okay?
 So let's get to it!